paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

     The following parameters must be specified in nextflow.config file or directly in nextflow command line (in this second case the value specified in nextflow.config will be overwritten):
-    --input_reads			Path to the comma-separated sample file --outdir				Path to a folder where to store results --genome_fasta			Path to the genome fasta file --genome_index			Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline)
+    --input_reads			Path to the comma-separated sample file --outdir				Path to a folder where to store results --single_end			Indication whether fastq input files are single end or paired end --genome_fasta			Path to the genome fasta file --genome_index			Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline)